|Filed under: Articles, Sales and Marketing Leader Articles||Leave a Comment|

 About The Author

-Michael J. Webb is President of Sales Performance Consultants, Inc., a leader in helping companies improve sales performance through scientific principles of quality management.
-He has worked with clients such as American Express, 3M, Marriott, Microsoft Great Plains, Rockwell Automation and many smaller companies to improve their sales processes and results.
-He also works with sales training firms, such as IMPAX Corporation, to help integrate the best selling practices into client companies' sales operations.
-His website, www.salesperformance.com, contains a wealth of hard-to-find articles and resources on process improvement for marketing and sales organizations.
-Mr. Webb can be reached at (708) 383-9309 or at firstname.lastname@example.org.
+Michael J. Webb is President of Sales Performance Consultants, Inc., a consultancy devoted to helping marketing and sales executives who are struggling with process improvement.
+In July of 2003, Mr. Webb delivered the keynote presentation for the first-ever conference on applying Six Sigma to marketing and sales.
+He has worked to help clients such as American Express, 3M, Marriott, and many others to improve their sales processes and results.
+He also works with sales training firms, such as IMPAX Corporation, to help integrate the best-selling practices into client company's sales operations.
+Mr. Webb achieved certification with the ASQ as a Quality Manager in 1998.
+His website (www.salesperformance.com) contains a wealth of information and resources for helping companies improve their organizations sales performance.